-Being oil free, by itself, does not confer any virtue to a skin care product.
+Being oil free, by itself, does not confer any virtue to a skin care product as a comedonal acne treatment.
 By the same token, an oily product is not necessarily a bad product.
 Drying an acne producing skin could be very stimulating for sebaceous glands and their overreaction can make the skin even oilier.
 This is the scenario when you use a soap to wash your face and body.
 It is right that high pH of a soap causes overreaction of sebaceous glands, but another stimulation is a dry skin.
 So the skin should not be over dried.
 Now, another factor we have to consider is that we have good oils and bad oils.
-We have pore clogging oils and some other oils which benefit the skin in many skin and resemble skin ‘s own natural sebum.
-Among these oils are jojoba, grape seed oils, rosehip oil, borage oil and many others, These help the skin in one way or another and are not pore-clogging.
+There are pore clogging oils as well as some other oils which benefit the skin in many skin and resemble skin ‘s own natural sebum.
+Among these oils are jojoba, grape seed oils, rosehip oil, borage oil and many others, These help the skin in one way or another and are not pore-clogging and they should not be considered unwarranted in comedonal acne treatment.
 What we try to achieve is to treat acne lesions in oily skin to maintain epidermal natural secretions.
-This maintenance has a regulatory effect on sebaceous gland whose over secretion plays a major part in pathology of acne.
+This maintenance has a regulatory effect on sebaceous gland whose over secretion plays a major part in pathology of acne.>

 3. My breakouts become worse during my exam time, anything I can do to help this?

 Role of stress and psychological factors has been well established in acne vulgaris and comedone formation.
 On the other hand psychosomatic impact of acne and burden of the disease make a causal stress effect on acne patients.
 Stress may trigger hormonal imbalance, corticotropin releasing hormone (CRH) has been suggested as culprit, at pilosebaceous unit and initiates inflammatory mediators involved in pathogenesis of acne.